lauraliu518/handscroll_AR/README.md

 - Point your device's camera at the hand scroll to trigger the AR experience.
 - Interact with hotspots to learn more about each artifact.
-- Use touch gestures to rotate and explore 3D models.
+- Use touch gestures to rotate and explore 3D models

-# Attribution

-Credit to Alex “SAFFY” Safayan & Poly by Google for the model: https://poly.google.com/view/7rUkCX-AIR2